Gladwin10/Cricket_analysis_England/README.md

-# Is it difficult to play in England with Heavier bats for overseas players in England?
+# Is it difficult to play in England with Heavier bats for overseas players in England (Test cricket)?

-# Bat weights (lbs) vs Runs Per Innings (RPI)
-Bat weights (lbs.) vs Runs Per Innings (RPI) of Overseas players in England (Test cricket).
+# Relationship between Bat weights (lbs.) and Runs Per Innings (RPI) of Overseas players in England.

 Runs Per Innings (RPI) is derived by dividing the total runs by the number of innings (doesn't consider Not Outs).